dschlenk/opennms-cookbook/README.md

 * `opennms_import_node_interface`: Add an interface to a node in a requisition.
 * `opennms_import_node_interface_service`: Add a service to an interface on a node in a requisition.

-#### Events

-* `opennms_eventconf`: adds an event-file element to events in etc/eventconf.xml.
-Supports updating.
-By default assumes the file is a cookbook file, but set the `source` parameter to a URL to load the eventconf from somewhere else.
-* `opennms_event`: adds an event element to events in target eventconf file `file`.
-Not all elements from the eventconf schema are implemented, but the ones that seem to actually exist in the wild are.
-See resource for details and test recipes `event` and `threshold` for example usage.
-Supports updating and deleting existing events, so if you want to change an event in an eventconf file distributed with OpenNMS, this is the resource for you - no more merging files after an upgrade!
-For existing events you need to provide the file, UEI, the mask elements and the attribute(s) you want to change in your resource.
-If creating entirely new events, there are some attributes that are required by the eventconf schema but not enforced by the Chef resource (since they aren't required when doing an update).
-New in 18.2 is the ability to place new events at the top or bottom of an existing file with the 'position' attribute.
-Varbind filters are also now supported in masks.
-* `opennms_send_event`: creates an actual instance of an event using the `send-event.pl` script in `$ONMS_HOME/bin`.
-Used by the `send_events` recipe, which is included by `default` and `notemplates` recipes to cause config file reloads to take place when template resources make changes or an custom resource sends a notification.

 #### Notifications

 * `opennms_notification_command`: Create a new command in notificationCommands.xml.
 * `opennms_destination_path`: creates a destination path element in destinationPaths.xml.
 Requires at a minimum a single target which can be defined with the following custom resource.
 * `opennms_target`: Add a target or escalate target to a destination path (defined either in the default config or with the above custom resource).
 * `opennms_notification`: Create notification elements in notifications.xml.
 Supports updating and deleting (action :delete).

-#### Node Service Credential Configuration

-These custom resources allow you to define the credentials necessary to connect to services on monitored nodes.
-These are some of the few that currently implement updating and deleting.
-Action `:create` will update if changes are detected but `:create_if_missing` will do nothing.
-To determine if a resource needs to be updated or deleted, existance is determined by all definition element attributes being equal (so all resource attributes except `ranges`, `specifics`, `ip_matches` and `position`).

-If an update occurs, the values contained in the new resource will be used.
-Note that all `range`, `specific` and `ip-match` elements that exist currently in the definition will be removed before the new elements are added.

-Currently implemented are:

-* `opennms_snmp_config_definition`: add a definition element to snmp-config.xml.
-* `opennms_wmi_config_definition`: add a definition element to wmi-config.xml.

-#### Polling

-* `opennms_poller_package`: add a package to etc/poller-configuration.xml.
-Note that an instance of this resource without use of an accompanying `opennms_poller_service` resource will result in a failure to start opennms.
-* `opennms_poller_service`: add a service to poller package named `poller_name`.
-Supports updating and deleting.
-* `opennms_poll_outage`:  add a poll outage schedule that can be used by poller and collection package resources to prevent data collection and monitoring during set times.

-#### Data Collection

-* `opennms_resource_type`: adds a resourceType definition to a file in etc/datacollection and an include-collection element to the default snmp-collection.
-This custom resource supports a very limited form of updating - if the resource type already exists but isn't included in the default snmp-collection, an include-collection element will be added.
-The definition of the resource type won't be updated, however.
-* `opennms_system_def`: add or remove pre-existing groups (`/datacollection-group/group[@name]`) to or from pre-existing systemDefs (`/datacollection-group/systemDef/collect/includeGroup[text()]`) in $ONMS_HOME/etc/datacollection/*.xml.
-* `opennms_snmp_collection`: adds an snmp-collection element to etc/datacollection-config.xml.
-* `opennms_xml_collection`: adds an xml-collection element to etc/xml-datacollection-config.xml.
-* `opennms_wmi_collection`: adds a wmi-collection element to etc/wmi-datacollection-config.xml.
-* `opennms_jdbc_collection`: adds a jdbc-collection element to etc/jdbc-datacollection-config.xml.
-* `opennms_jmx_collection`: adds a jmx-collection element to etc/jmx-datacollection-config.xml.
-* `opennms_collection_package`: adds a package element to etc/collectd-configuration.xml.
-* `opennms_snmp_collection_service`: adds a service element to a package in etc/collectd-configuration.xml.
-* `opennms_xml_collection_service`: adds a service element to a package in etc/collectd-configuration.xml.
-Supports update & delete.
-* `opennms_wmi_collection_service`: adds a service element to a package in etc/collectd-configuration.xml.
-* `opennms_jdbc_collection_service`: adds a service element to a package in etc/collectd-configuration.xml.
-Supports update & delete.
-* `opennms_jmx_collection_service`: adds a service element to a package in etc/collectd-configuration.xml.
-* `opennms_snmp_collection_group`: adds an include-collection element to an snmp-collection in etc/datacollection-config.xml and drops off the specified file into etc/datacollection.
-Can pull file from remote URL.
-Supports deleting.
-* `opennms_jdbc_query`: adds a query element to a jdbc-collection in etc/jdbc-datacollection-config.xml.
-* `opennms_jmx_mbean`: adds a mbean element to a jmx-collection in etc/jmx-datacollection-config.xml.
-* `opennms_xml_source`: adds a xml-source element to a xml-collection in etc/xml-datacollection-config.xml.
-Supports deleting.
-Groups can be imported from files in the cookbook or a URL.
-* `opennms_xml_group`: adds a xml-source element to a xml-source in etc/xml-datacollection-config.xml.
-Supports deleting.

 #### Statistics Reports